 LSWW prepares your children to understand and contribute to our ever changing world.

 Research based initiatives can be found in every classroom.
-The ‘Science of Reading’ is integral in our English programs in the lower primary and is directly linked to our whole school SMART Spelling program.
+The ‘Science of Reading’ is integral in our English programs in the lower primary and is directly linked to our whole school spelling program.
 Our teaching staff are actively involved in up-to-date professional development and liaise closely with outside agencies to offer contemporary learning opportunities for all our students.

 Our dedicated, innovative and experienced classroom teaching staff, specialist teachers and support teachers, work together to provide rich, engaging and authentic learning experiences.
 Every teacher and learning assistant provides exemplary pastoral care and models the values of our school in their teaching.